C.W. HOOD 57 LM

 The Interior arrangement revolves around the open saloon, with drop-down electric windows, sports car-like helm, mid-level galley, and accommodations for four.
 The unique cockpit layout provides plenty of seating and direct access to the water and dock, with a large portion of the sole that lifts for full engine access.
 Other features include a helm and sitting area on the flybridge, as well as a foredeck cockpit complete with a “rumble seat.”

-Launch day is planned for Spring 2020, so keep an eye out for her next summer on the waters of New England.
+Keep an eye out for her on the waters of New England.

 DESIGNED BY: C.W.
 Hood/Stephens Waring Yacht Design

 HULL MATERIAL: Strip-Planked Fir and Resin-Infused GRP